SDEdward/ons/CONTRIBUTING.md

 ### 2. Check Out the Rules

-Make sure to read our [Laws and Team Chat File](LAWS_CHAT.md).
+Make sure to read our [Laws](LAWS_CHAT.md).
 It’s got some important info on how we roll around here.

 ### 3. Join the Fun